Todd J. Cooke (Ph.D., Cornell University, 1979)

 Zabrina is a proud Terp alum who earned her BA in Criminology and Criminal Justice from the University of Maryland in 2005.
-Upon graduation, she entered the federal workforce with the National Security Agency and before earning her MA in higher education at Bowling Green State University.
-Zabrina is passionate about exploring the world, and she sailed to 10 countries on Semester at Sea in 2009.
-She most recently comes from Bucknell University, and is passionate about advising and mentoring students in their individual pursuit of excellence while normalizing self-care.
+Her first career was with the National Security Agency before earning her MA in higher education at Bowling Green State University.
+Zabrina most recently comes from Bucknell University, and is passionate about advising and mentoring students in their individual pursuit of excellence while normalizing self-care.

 Rachel Smith (University of Maryland MPH student)